benesposito/Themer/README.md

 # Themer

-Tool to manage many themes of ~/.config/ files.
+Tool to manage many themes of ~/.config/ files

 ## Installing